-The International Camel Conference (ICC) under the patronage of Camel Association of Pakistan and the Islamia University of Bahawalpur was organized in Baghdad campus of Islamia University (19-21 Dec 2013).
-Bahawalpur being the city of the great Thar desert and home of camel culture was the right choice for this […]
+The International Camel Conference (ICC) under the patronage of Camel Association of Pakistan and the Islamia University of Bahawalpur was … Continue reading International Camel Conference at Islamia University Bahawalpur Pakistan

-Value of Bicultural Protocols for the Concerened Communities Biocultural community protocol (BCP) is the documentation of bio-assets, prodution systems, history, heritage, traditional knowledge (TK), landscape, culture and products of the relevant community.
-BCP empowers communities and giving voice to local/native communities, especially pastorlaists (In line with rights-based policy).
-It develop […]
+Value of Bicultural Protocols for the Concerened Communities Biocultural community protocol (BCP) is the documentation of bio-assets, prodution systems, history, … Continue reading Value of Bicultural Protocols for the Concerened Communities

 League for pastoral people strives for the conservation of pastoralism.